jeffreyvankampen/browser-technologies-2021/Opdracht2/README.md

 Winner
 It all comes down to browser support.
 If you can go IE 9+ / Android 3+, inline SVG is better at pretty much everything than icon fonts.
 If you need the deeper browser support, I feel like an inline SVG fallback would be too big of a pain to be worth it (maintaining a PNG copy, inserting an additional element to display PNG version, hiding SVG element… it’s weighty).

+TTF: TrueType Fonts, that were originally developed by Apple
+OFT: OpenType Fonts, a relatively newer font that has been based on the TrueType standard Original TTF	298kb	100%
+WOFF	126kb	42%
+WOFF2	77kb	25%

+* Het type font verandert de performance van je website
+* Het type vectoren of iconen kan het kwa resolutie anders weergeven, vectoren- of anti-alias

 ### Browser compatibility

 ![Schermafbeelding 2021-03-11 205017](https://user-images.githubusercontent.com/48793364/110845972-84904d00-82ab-11eb-84f9-81121d00fead.png)